 Nausea and Vomiting

-Your doctor or nurse will determine what is causing your symptoms and advise you on ways to prevent them.
-Medicines called anti-nausea drugs or antiemetics are effective in preventing or reducing many types of nausea and vomiting.
+Your doctor or nurse will work to figure out what is causing your symptoms.
+Medicines called anti-nausea drugs or antiemetics work well and are effective in preventing or reducing many types of nausea and vomiting.
 The medicine is taken at specific times to prevent and/or control symptoms of nausea and vomiting.
-There are also practical steps you may be advised to take to feel better, including those listed below.

 - Take an anti-nausea medicine.
 Talk with your doctor or nurse to learn when to take your medicine.
 Most people need to take an anti-nausea medicine even on days when they feel well.
 Tell your doctor or nurse if the medicine doesn’t help.
 There are different kinds of medicine and one may work better than another for you.